dstructs/matrix/README.md

 ===
 ### Raw

-For performance, a low-level API is provided which forgoes some of the guarantees of the above API, such as input argument validation and measures to prevent `Matrices` from becoming corrupted.
+For performance, a lower-level interface is provided which forgoes some of the guarantees of the above API, such as input argument validation and measures to prevent `Matrices` from becoming corrupted.
 While use of the above API is encouraged in REPL environments, use of the lower-level interface may be warranted when arguments are of a known type or when many `Matrices` must be created.